The Basics Of ADA And Accessibility for Auditorium Seating

 Where Can Wheelchair Spaces Be Placed?

 It's preferred for wheelchair accessible spaces to be provided in pairs.
 Every wheelchair space must have a companion seat adjacent to it.
 The companion seats may be either fixed or removable, to allow for maximum flexibility.
-The companion seats must also be at the same floor or elevation as the wheelchair seats to allow for shoulder to shoulder alignment.
-This requires a deeper row spacing and will depend on the design and construction of your seating area.
+The companion seats must also be on the same floor or elevation as the wheelchair seats to allow for shoulder-to-shoulder alignment.
+This often requires deeper row spacing, so it’s important to keep that in mind from the start of the design process.

-It's also important to consult local requirements.
-While it is generally required that wheelchair spaces not be clustered at the front or rear, there may be local waivers for the requirement in some instances.
-This includes venues where wide dispersal of wheelchair accessible seats is not feasible.
+While it is generally required that wheelchair spaces not be clustered at the front or rear, there may be waivers for the requirement in some instances.
+This includes venues where the wide dispersal of wheelchair accessible seats is not feasible, for instance, in sections where seating is installed on treads & risers.

 Wheelchair accessibility is not the only concern to keep in mind when designing a space.
-At least five percent of aisle seats in any space must have retractable or folding armrests.
+At least five percent of aisle seats in any space must have retractable/folding armrests or aisle panels that swing open.
 It's worth noting that the percentage addresses only aisle seats and not the total number of seats in the venue.

-These seats make it easier for people who have difficulty walking to get in and out.
+These locations allow someone to transfer from a wheelchair to a regular seat.
 The designated aisle seats must be the ones closest located to accessible routes in and out of the auditorium.
 They must be marked with approved insignia to make them easier to find.

 Features That Make Accessibility More Possible